06 Nov 2024

 Agricultural and Business Property Relief

-Proposals to lower rates of Agricultural and Business Property Relief (APR/BPR) have understandably been met with alarm by AIC businesses and their farming customers.
+Proposals to lower rates of Agricultural and Business Property Relief (APR/BPR) have understandably been met with alarm by AIC Member businesses and their farming customers.

 Other Budget implications